Young businessman in Mansfield creates custom carpentry work for the community

 Derik Barton lives in Mansfield and is a skilled carpenter, and he’s only 15-years-old.
 He said he got the idea when he was 13.

-“One day I was kind of bored and I didn’t know what to do so I went outside and a found an old porch staircase.
+“One day, I was kind of bored and I didn’t know what to do so I went outside and found an old porch staircase.
 I thought it would be cool to make a bench out of that.
 I built it for my mom.
-We still have it too,” said Derik Barton, Owner of Clean Cut Carpentry.
+We still have it too,” Owner of Clean Cut Carpentry Derik Barton said.

-His family said he so creative and smart.
-Mom Adriene, dad Michael, and brothers Ace and Joey.
-They say so proud and supportive of him.
+His family said he is very creative and smart.
+Mom Adriene, dad Michael, and brothers Ace and Joey, are are proud and supportive of him.

-“He truly does standout.
-Whenever he puts his mind towards something he goes after it 100-percent,” said Michael Barton, dad.
+“He truly does stand out.
+Whenever he puts his mind towards something he goes after it 100-percent,” Michael Barton said.

 “It’s cool to know that I built something that will last for a long time and people actually like it,” Derik said.

-He has a shop where he works out of.
-He also has a YouTube page.
-Setting up cameras so people can watch how he builds the orders and follow along with the process.
+He has set up cameras in his workshop and posts videos on his YouTube page so people can watch how he builds things for clients and follow along with the process.
 He plans to make it his career.

 “I want to work for myself and have my own business one day,” Derik said.

-“He’s brothers have a role model to look up to.
-They’ve said before Bubba can think of anything in his head and he can build it,” said Adriene Barton, mom.
+“His brothers have a role model to look up to.
+They’ve said before Bubba can think of anything in his head and he can build it,” Adriene Barton said.

 Derik says he likes to build things his customers can use and will remember.

-Handmade pieces by a hardworking young businessman makes Derik Barton our Standout Student.
+Handmade pieces by a hardworking young businessman make Derik Barton our Standout Student.

-You can also follow Derik on his Facebook page under Clean Cut Carpentry.
+You can also follow Derik on his Clean Cut Carpentry Facebook page